To read the full disclosure policy please click here.

 I’m Regina from Molly Mell.

-It’s so good to be here today to share with you my first post for the Craft Café.
+It’s so good to be here today to share my first post for the Craft Café.
 I hope you’ll get inspired by it and have as much fun as I had making this easy and lovely DIY.

 This is not my first DIY using tin cans, I’m always finding new ways to give them a new life.
 I believe re-using them is a great way to craft and recycle.